Unleash/unleash-client-java/README.md

 ## Step 3: Use the feature toggle

 With the SDK initialized, you can use the `isEnabled` method to check the state of your feature toggles.
-The method returns a boolean indicating whether a feature is enabled for the current request or not.
+The method returns a boolean indicating whether a feature is enabled for the current request.

 ```java
 if(unleash.isEnabled("AwesomeFeature")) {